Both Palm Springs and San Diego are popular vacation spots located in Southern California.

 Best Hotels In San Diego:

-Unfortunately, due to Palm Springs not being located on the coast, there are no beaches there.
+Unfortunately, due to Palm Springs not being located on the coast, there are no beaches at all.

 Palm Springs

-Whilst Palm Springs doesn’t have beaches as it is located away from the coast in the desert, you will be able to spend your time relaxing by a pool instead.
+Whilst Palm Springs doesn’t have beaches as it is located away from the coast in the desert, you can spend your time relaxing by the pool instead which is what I spent a large proportion of my time doing.

 No matter where you choose to stay in Palm Springs, one thing is almost certain: a pool is never far away, as nearly every vacation rental and hotel will have their own pool.